tendermint/spec/spec/block_sync/readme.md

 }
 ```

-`NoBlockResponse` - Response from a node that does not have the requested block
+If the peer does not have the block requested it will respond with the height that was requested.

 ```go
 type NoBlockResponse struct {